oAsAo/learning-C/README.md

 7) Loops
 8) Functions
 9) Pointers
+10) Malloc
+11) Structure

 TODO:
-10) structure/typedef/union
-11) Data structures
+1) Data structures
-12) Multiple files
+2) Multiple files
-13) Some project
+3) Some project
-14) Look at github C code by other people
+4) Look at github C code by other people